Sweatcoin is one of the world’s most popular fitness apps on the App Store and Google Play Store.

-Sweatcoin works with various brands who are featured in their marketplace and earn money from these partnerships.
+Sweatcoin works with various brands that are featured in their marketplace and earns money from these partnerships.
 They also feature some in-app video ads.

-Interestingly, governments and health insurers are also interested in the service provided by Sweatcoin and they are willing to reward the healthy behaviour that results in people becoming more active.
+Interestingly, governments and health insurers are also interested in the service provided by Sweatcoin, and they are willing to reward healthy behaviour that results in people becoming more active.

 Sweatcoin Pros and Cons